 “ Computer Science is the study of computational systems and their applications.
 Fundamental to this is the study of information, and how to understand, represent and manipulate information mechanistically and automatically.”

-You’ll move on to study enabling technologies such as databases, graphics and the formal basis of programming languages.
+In your second year of the BSc computer science course you’ll move on to study enabling technologies such as databases, graphics and the formal basis of programming languages.
 Teaching these together with programming allows you to put the theory into practice, giving you a much deeper understanding.

 All modules listed are compulsory.